sabrinara/FitFlex-server/README.md

 ---

-This `README.md` file should provide comprehensive information for users and developers to understand and use your Product Management API effectively.
+This `README.md` file should provide comprehensive information for users and developers to understand and use your Product Management and Order API effectively.